ella-banez/beginnerjsproject/README.md

 These are my first javascript projects from the course 'Modern Javascript' by Brad Traversy on Udemy

 Mini-Projects
+1. Chuck Norris Random Joke Generator
+2. Random User generator
+3. Typicode To do
+4. Animated Clock

+Main Projects
 1. Key code
-2. Chuck Norris Random Joke Generator
-3. Random User generator
-4. Typicode To do

-Main Projects
-1. Todo list
+2. Todo list
-2. Flixx Movie app
+3. Flixx Movie app